zak-blake/at2/README.md

 - navigate through each picture directly without going back to the album page
 - artist#show page show all pieces not album thumbnails

-## Later:
+## Later

 - redo the ordering system so make it easier to use
-- stop users from downloading images
+- stop viewers from downloading images